Skip to main content

 }

-Since the field's valueSources property is an array with length > 1, a "value source selector" component is displayed to the left of the <ValueEditor />.
+Since the field's valueSources property is an array with more than one element, a "value source selector" component appears to the left of the <ValueEditor />.

 tip

-To reorder the rule components, for example to move the value source selector to the right of the value editor, you can use the CSS Flexbox order property).
+To reorder rule components (e.g., move the value source selector to the right of the value editor), use the CSS Flexbox order property.

 note